christopherseaman/Bryant/PROPOSALS.md

 - Does not integrate data across biological or socioeconomic scales; focus is on clinical and behavioral text data.
 - High-risk, disruptive approach with potential for near-term transformative change in patient stratification and intervention.

-• Data Assumptions: Relies solely on `currentpainyes`; no external lexicons or annotations.
+• Data Assumptions: Relies solely on `currentpainyes`, which is assumed to contain substantial free-text pain descriptions rather than simple "yes"/"no" responses; no external lexicons or annotations.

 **Summary**: Apply transformer embeddings and clustering to intake pain descriptions to derive phenotypes linked to clinical trajectories.

 **Hypothesis**: Text-derived phenotypes stratify patients by treatment response and risk profiles.

 **Data Required**: Free-text `currentpainyes` field at intake.

 **Plan**: (1) Clean & embed text; (2) Cluster phenotypes; (3) Associate clusters with outcomes; (4) Propose phenotype-specific interventions.